 You can apply for a household parking permit if you live in a house or flat within a resident parking zone.
 Up to 3 additional household parking permits (2, if you have off-street parking), can also be issued to specific vehicles registered to your address.

-A vehicle registration number is printed on each 'household' and 'additional' parking permits.
+The first Household permit is not vehicle specific, however a vehicle registration number is printed on each 'additional' parking permit.

 Whether you have a vehicle or not, visitor parking permits can be used to allow vehicles not registered to your address to park within your residential parking zone.